-- The least expensive well-built cabinet lines will have no delays IF the parts and materials are in stock to manufacture the cabinets.
+- The least expensive well-built cabinet lines will have no delays if the parts and materials are in stock to manufacture the cabinets.
 Lines like Fabuwood import most of the materials for the cabinetry they assemble, so if all the parts and pieces are available assembling the cabinets and shipping then has no delays and 6 weeks is a common delivery time.
-However, is there are missing parts there is no telling when a back order will arrive as the needed parts may not even be in the US, much less unloaded and delivered to the factory.
-Fortunately, Fabuwood has very little out of stock issues, but other brands line the CNC or US Cabinet Depot lines we carry can have many back orders.
-Competitors like Wolf, Forevermark, and other lines also have at times had issues from minor to quite severe.
-ASK YOUR DESIGNER ABOUT POSSIBLE DELAYS AND EXPECT THEM IF YOU ARE TOLD TO.
+However, if there are missing parts there is no telling when a back order will arrive as the needed parts may not even be in the US.
+Fortunately, Fabuwood has very little out of stock issues.
+Ask your designer about possible delays and expect them if you are told to.

-- Custom cabinet lines like the Brighton and Wellsford brands we carry can take anywhere from 22 weeks for Brighton to six months for Wellsford.
+- Custom cabinet lines we carry such as Brighton and Wellsford can take anywhere from 22 weeks for Brighton and six months for Wellsford.
 Many full custom lines are now taking over 30 weeks, so these timelines are faster in comparison.

-Interior cabinet devices like two-tiered cutlery dividers or panty pull outs have also had stocking problems.
-Most cabinet companies buy these components from companies like Rev-a-shelf or Hefele so often new cabinetry will ship without the interior cabinet device if it is holding up an entire order.
-Even cabinet roll outs have been in short supply over that last two years and because of this have ranged in price by more than 100% over the last 24 months.
+Interior cabinet devices like two-tiered cutlery dividers or pantry pull outs have also had stocking problems.
+Most cabinet companies buy these components from companies like Rev-a-shelf or Hefele.
+Often new cabinetry will ship without the interior cabinet device if it is holding up an entire order.
+Even cabinet roll outs have been in short supply over that last two years.

 Windows and doors are also delayed, lead times seem about double the pre-covid wait time.